-- To the extent that an entity depreciates separately some parts of an item of property, plant and equipment, it also depreciates separately the remainder of the item.
-The remainder consists of the parts of the item that are individually not significant.
-If an entity has varying expectations for these parts, approximation techniques may be necessary to depreciate the remainder in a manner that faithfully represents the consumption pattern and/or useful life of its parts. - An entity may choose to depreciate separately the parts of an item that do not have a cost that is significant in relation to the total cost of the item. - The depreciation charge for each period shall be recognised in profit or loss unless it is included in the carrying amount of another asset. - The depreciation charge for a period is usually recognised in profit or loss.
+- 47 An entity may choose to depreciate separately the parts of an item that do not have a cost that is significant in relation to the total cost of the item. - 48 The depreciation charge for each period shall be recognised in profit or loss unless it is included in the carrying amount of another asset. - 49 The depreciation charge for a period is usually recognised in profit or loss.
 However, sometimes, the future economic benefits embodied in an asset are absorbed in producing other assets.
 In this case, the depreciation charge constitutes part of the cost of the other asset and is included in its carrying amount.
 For example, the depreciation of manufacturing plant and equipment is included in the costs of conversion of inventories (see Ind AS 2).
 Similarly, depreciation of property, plant and equipment used for development activities may be included in the cost of an intangible asset recognised in accordance with Ind AS 38, Intangible Assets.